 Consequently, a gaming laptop can run them much better than a regular one.

-If you work in animation, you know that you can’t use a typical laptop for your work because the detailed and intricate work you do on animating programs will render your laptop useless quickly.
+If you work in animation, you know you can’t use a typical laptop for your work because the detailed and intricate work you do on animating programs will quickly render your laptop useless.

 Everyone edits videos nowadays, thanks to social media.
 It’s possible to edit videos on your regular laptop or even your phone, but it slows down your device and drains the battery very fast.